Simversity/literature/docs/party.md

 Rules

 * Task once Completed cannot be reexecuted.
-* Tasks once Deleted, cannot be executed.
+* Task once Deleted, cannot be executed.
 * Task cannot be executed after 6 failed attempts.

 The execution process is automatic and is handled by a Job scheduler which can be started using a simple command